This talk was given on April 18, 2021.

 The word mindfulness did not exist in the context of meditation until 1881.
 A British magistrate who had a religious Buddhist dispute case in his court in then colonial Sri Lanka needed to read Pali Theravada texts.
 He became a Pali scholar and translated the word sati roughly into the English “mindfulness”.
 Theravada is one of three main Buddhist schools.
 Sati is more akin to “remembrance” or “recollection” and in Sanskrit is smriti.

-In the 1960s and 70s, the medical and scientific community were highly skeptical of Eastern practices.
+In the 1960s and 70s, the medical and scientific communities were highly skeptical of Eastern practices.
 They were considered to be on the fringe, weird, and serious doctors and researchers could not be associated with them.
 So Kabat-Zinn scrubbed the practices of all traces of culture, philosophy, the word meditation itself, made it very clinical, and called it Mindfulness Based Stress Reduction.
 MBSR.
 The program is a brief, simplified version of the very clear and detailed instructions the Buddha gave in the Satipatthana Suttas.
+MBSR also includes yoga asanas.
 This made it much more accessible.
 Having created an eight-week program, Kabat-Zinn standardized it.
 MBSR has become so well accepted that now doctors ask patients to meditate.

-Kabat-Zinn is the father of the American term for meditation, mindfulness as well the branded program MBSR.
+Kabat-Zinn is the father of the American term for meditation, mindfulness, as well as the branded program MBSR.
 So mindfulness also refers to a particular type of meditation called insight meditation.
 American mindfulness was born in Massachusetts.

-At the same time, Joseph Goldstein, Sharon Salzberg, and Jack Kornfield established Insight Meditation Society (IMS), also in Massachusetts, in I think 1976.
+At the same time, Joseph Goldstein, Sharon Salzberg, and Jack Kornfield (a clinical psychologist and a former Buddhist monk) established the Insight Meditation Society (IMS), also in Massachusetts, in I think 1976.
 After many years learning Theravada meditations, from various leading vipassana or insight meditation masters in India, Burma, Thailand, they brought these strands to one place in Barre, Massachusetts.
 The three are considered the founders of American or Western Buddhism.
-Being meditation teachers, not doctors or scientists, we note that they keep the word meditation and they refer to the teachings as mindfulness meditation–this is the reference to the vipassana meditations.
+Functioning as meditation teachers, we note that they kept the word meditation and they refer to the teachings as mindfulness meditation–this is the reference to the vipassana meditations.
 IMS also teaches Thich Nhat Hahn’s (highly revered Vietnamese Zen master) loving kindness and forgiveness meditations.
 Later, Joseph Goldstein also studied Tibetan Buddhism.
 American or Western Buddhism was birthed in Massachusetts.

 Mindfulness and meditation are used interchangeably.